hashim-vgr/dtw-showing-dynamic-lags/README.md

 # DTW-Showing-Dynamic-Lags
+## About the Project
+This is done as part of the Blood Pulse Cycle Cutting project during an academic research internship under the Healthcare Technology Innovation Center (HTIC) at IIT Madras.
+The team members include Hashim P, Ayisha Jumaila TP, and Ajisha T, under the guidance of Dr. Nabeel PM (Lead Research Scientist, HTIC IITM) and Mr. Raj Kiran V (Project Scientist).
+We thank them for their guidance and support.
-DTW is a method to quantify the similarity between two time series or sequences exhibiting a certain likeness but may vary in speed and amplitude.

-DTW can be used to calculate the similarites between 2 times series.
+DTW (Dynamic Time Warping) is a method to quantify the similarity between two time series or sequences exhibiting a certain likeness but may vary in speed and amplitude.
+DTW can be used to calculate the similarities between two time series.

-But here i'm showing how to use it to calculate the dynamic lags between two time series signals.
+But here We're showing how to use it to calculate the dynamic lags between two time series signals.

  ## what are dynamic lags?

 <img width="842" alt="image" src="https://github.com/hashim-vgr/dtw-showing-dynamic-lags/assets/90979621/b3a56f5c-e114-4a4c-9148-af851cae5327">